watermelonwolverine/Filename-Tag-Generator/README.md

 ### Using Python

-This section assumes that you have Python version >= 3.8 installed on your system and that you have some basic python and command line knowledge.
+This section assumes that you have Python version >= 3.8 installed on your system and that you have some basic Python and command line knowledge.
-You must also install tkinter for your python version.
+You must also install tkinter for your Python version.
 Under Ubuntu that can usually be done with `apt install pythonX-tk` with `X` being the Python version you use.

 1. Install via pip
-    1. Either from a python wheel file from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) with `pythonX -m pip install <link-to-whl-file-under-releases>`
+    1. Either from a Python wheel file from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) with `pythonX -m pip install <link-to-whl-file-under-releases>`
-    2. Or install directly from the repo with `python -m pip install git+https://github.com/watermelonwolverine/Filename-Tag-Generator`
+    2. Or install directly from the repo with `pythonX -m pip install git+https://github.com/watermelonwolverine/Filename-Tag-Generator`
 2. You should now be able to run the program from command line with `Filename-Tag-Generator`.
 3. Either run the  program for a first time setup or go directly to [configuration](#configuration) to read about configuration files.